LIPS-scheme/lips/REFERENCE.md

 ```
 (output-port-open? port)

-Function check if argument is output-port and if you can write to it.
+Checks if argument is output-port and if you can write to it.
 ```

 ## output-port?
 ```
 (output-port? arg)

-Function return true if argument is output port.
+Returns true if argument is output port.
 ```

 ## pair-map
 ```
 (pair-map fn list)

-Function call fn argument for pairs in a list and return combined list with
+Function that calls fn argument for pairs in a list and returns a combined list with
 values returned from function fn.
-It work like the map but take two items from list
+It works likes map but take two items from the list each time.
 ```

 ## pair?
 ```
 (pair? expression)

-Function check if value is a pair or list structure.
+Predicate that tests if value is a pair or list structure.
 ```

 ## parent.frame
 ```
 (parent.frame)

-Return parent environment if called from inside function.
+Returns the parent environment if called from inside a function.
-If no parent frame found it return nil.
+If no parent frame can be found it returns nil.
 ```

 ## parent.frames
 ```
 (parent.frames)

-Funcion return list of environments from parent frames (lambda function calls)
+Returns the list of environments from parent frames (lambda function calls)
 ```

 ## peek-char
 ```
 (peek-char port)

-Function get character from string port or EOF object if no more
+This function reads and returns a character from the string
-data in string port.
+port, or, if there is no more data in the string port, it
+returns an EOF.
 ```

 ## peek-u8